cwrichardson/flurdymail/README.md

 * 0.99.6
 	* Upgrade Roundcube to 1.6.0
+		* This is a breaking change — it no longer natively includes skins, and skins have been removed as a configuration parameter here.
+This means you won't be able to use CloudFormation's `update` functionality on the webmail distribution, but will need to delete it and add a new one.
 		* This also necessitated an upgrade to PHP 8.0 on the webmail server
 * 0.99.5